A varicocele is the swelling of the veins inside the scrotum. These veins are found along the cord that holds up a man's testicles (spermatic cord).

 This method is also done without an overnight hospital stay.
 It uses a much smaller cut than surgery, so you will heal faster.

-A varicocele is often harmless and often does not need to be treated, unless there is a change in the size of your testicle.
+A varicocele is often harmless and often does not need to be treated, unless there is a change in the size of your testicle or a problem with fertility.

-If you have surgery, your sperm count will likely increase.
-However, it will not improve your fertility.
+If you have surgery, your sperm count will likely increase and it may improve your fertility.
 In most cases, testicular wasting (atrophy) does not improve unless surgery is done early in adolescence.

 When to Contact a Medical Professional